ICC investigates alleged crimes in Palestinian territories

 The Palestinians joined the court in 2015 and have long pushed for an investigation of Israel, which is not a member of the court.
 The Palestinians asked the court to probe Israeli actions during its 2014 war against Palestinian militants in the Gaza Strip, as well as Israel’s construction of settlements in the occupied West Bank and annexed east Jerusalem.

-In the past, Israeli officials have accused the court of overstepping its bounds, saying the Palestinians are not an independent sovereign state.
+In the past, Israeli officials have said the court has no jurisdiction, saying the Palestinians are not an independent sovereign state.
 Officials say that Israel has been unfairly singled out and reject the allegations.
 They say military actions in Gaza were acts of self-defense and the status of the West Bank is disputed and must be resolved through negotiations.

 Bensouda, however, said there is a “reasonable basis to proceed and there are admissible potential cases.”
 At the same time, she said the investigation will “allow for a continuing assessment of actions being taken at the domestic level in accordance with the principle of complementarity.”